 And while the topics vary and the media differ, the craft remains constant.
 It’s all storytelling.

 And that is what I do.

-Along the way, I’ve been fortunate to have been recognized as a National Indie Book Award Finalist, Next Generation Indie Book Award Finalist, and a North American Travel Journalists Association Silver Award Winner.
+Along the way, I’ve been recognized as a National Indie Book Award Finalist, Next Generation Indie Book Award Finalist, and a North American Travel Journalists Association Silver Award Winner.